Today, we take a look at Luxembourg’s famous Ketty Thull and Carlo Sauber’s recently updated publication of her cookbook.

-Ketty Thull was responsible for writing and publishing Luxembourg’s first ever cook book in 1937, a guide which has remained a bestseller for over 40 years in Luxembourg.
+Ketty Thull was responsible for writing and publishing Luxembourg’s first ever cookbook in 1937, a guide that has remained a bestseller for over 40 years in Luxembourg.
 Since the publication of Ketty Thull’s anthology of Luxembourg’s cuisine, it has been a common wedding gift for Luxembourgish couples.

-A teacher at a school for “housewives” n Esch-sur-Alzette, Thull first studied at the Cordon Bleu school of cookery in Paris.
+A teacher at a school for “housewives” in Esch-sur-Alzette, Thull first studied at the Cordon Bleu school of cookery in Paris.
 She published several books in German that she typed by hand herself.
-Starting from a book on baking, her recipes in later editions range from simple dishes such as a boiled egg right through to the more local faire of Gehack (pig’s lung, heart and liver in tomato sauce) and Kudelfleck (cow’s stomach) and classics like Lobster Thermidor and Beef Wellington.
-All were published without images.
+Starting from a book on baking, her recipes in later editions range from simple dishes, such as a boiled egg, right through to the more local fare of Gehack (pig’s lung, heart, and liver in tomato sauce) and Kudelfleck (cow’s stomach), and classics like Lobster Thermidor and Beef Wellington.
+She

-While Ketty Thull is a household name in Luxembourg, very little is known about her.
+While Ketty Thull is a household name in Luxembourg, we know very little about her.
 It is even very difficult to find a photo of the very private woman who neither married nor had children.
 The people who knew her most took her courses in Esch-sur-Alzette.

 A few years ago, the author Carlo Sauber published an updated version of Ketty Thull’s cookbook.
 The book features photos of the recipes and was published in German and French.
 And updated, less fattening recipes have also been released by a well-known chef in Luxembourg.
 The book also retains the theoretical section in which Thull described different cutting techniques, essential kitchen tools, weights and measures, and seasoning.